sensu-plugins/documentation/Roadmap.md

 Due to the scope of this and the resources necessary, it will be a long time coming but talks around this are slowly becoming action.

+**Official BSD Support**

+Ruby is just ruby, is should not matter the platform.
+With that being said support for sensu-plugins on FreeBSD9.2 and 10.1 is coming shortly.
+Several of the repo' have Vagrantboxes for these platforms, so one could test functionality on their own before installing the gem in their environment.

 ### Website

 **Plugin Directory**